yiseul/www/md/faq.md

 The DAO can choose a service provider to implement a technology or develop a product, either by sending funds directly or signing a smart contract.
 The smart contract specifies the terms of the relationship between the DAO and its service provider.

-Once a provider has been selected, the DAO can call functions on the service provider smart contract, setting the values of operating parameters which could include, for example, what percentage of each Slock transaction is used to fund the Slock token rewards, or what milestones have to be reached before the service provider receives certain payments.
+Once a provider has been selected, the DAO can call functions on the service provider smart contract, setting the values of operating parameters which could include, for example, what percentage of each Slock transaction is used to further fund the DAO, or what milestones have to be reached before the service provider receives certain payments.

 What parameters are available depend on the service provider's smart contract and could range from a 'hands off' approach to having the DAO hold complete operational control.